 SRI works.
 It’s growing in popularity.
 It can be used to support diversity and inclusion, among other social issues.
 But is it right for you?
 It could be if you’re interested in a more conscientious approach to investing, especially if you want to have a positive societal or environmental impact or avoid ties to organizations involved in questionable activities.

-The best solution may be to work with a trusted financial advisor well versed in SRI.
-Depending on the values and the issues that matter to you, you may also want to seek out an advisor who shares your perspectives.
+The best solution may be to work with a trusted financial professional well versed in SRI.
+Depending on the values and the issues that matter to you, you may also want to seek out a financial professional who shares your perspectives.

-When considering a particular advisor, ask questions similar to those that follow:
+When considering a financial professional, ask questions similar to those that follow:

-If your focus is on diversity and inclusion, don’t hesitate to ask the advisor about it specifically.
-Because it’s still an emerging area, many advisors may not have a lot of direct experience with it.
+If your focus is on diversity and inclusion, don’t hesitate to ask the financial professional about it specifically.
+Because it’s still an emerging area, many financial professionals may not have a lot of direct experience with it.
 However, if they understand the overall concept of SRI and express an appreciation of the benefits of diversity and inclusion, you’ll have a greater comfort level.

 You may also feel better educating yourself on SRI.
 A good place to start is the website for the Forum for Sustainable and Responsible Investment (US SIF).
 It offers a variety of information on SRI, including five handbooks under its "How Do I SRI" series.
 One is a primer for individual investors to get started in sustainable and impact investing.
 The other handbooks provide a brief background on an issue, explore how SRI can be employed to address it, and provide informational resources.